 Cantilever shelves feature pullout drawers to store DVDs and other media.
 This saves space while also encouraging patrons to browse.

 Books and other printed materials were consolidated in Spacesaver high-density mobile shelving to free up space for modern uses.
+Compact shelving consolidated the collection from a seven-tiered system onto just three floors, plus the basement.
+The new stack space meets fire and seismic codes, and it’s brighter and easier to navigate.

 This century-old library is now a blend of old and new, where ornate wooden ceilings and dramatic chandeliers meet high-tech computer labs, sleek glass walls and exposed concrete floors.